saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 For SecureLevel 2, GpgFrontend pre-allocates a 32 MB secure heap for all sensitive operations.
 Regular UI data is not stored in secure memory by default;
-however, data from certain UI elements—such as text field contents—is transferred to secure memory immediately after being read from Qt components.
+however, data from certain UI elements, such as text field contents, is transferred to secure memory immediately after being read from Qt components.
 The original Qt objects are then overwritten and actively cleansed, reducing the risk of residual plaintext in standard memory and avoiding inadvertent multiple